 For medical expenses under Part B Medicare with Plan N, you are responsible to pay the annual Medicare Part B deductible($233 for 2022).
 Medicare increases this deductible a every year.
 Under plan N, you are also responsible for a co-payment for doctor’s office visits that cannot exceed $20.
 This can be confusing as it is stated in the Medicare & You Guidebook that the co-payment is “up to” $20.

 The deductible must be met before the co-payments begin.
 This means you will not have to pay a co-payment for doctor’s office visits until you have satisfied the deductible.

-Under Plan N, what constitutes an “office visit” for purposes of determining whether the subscriber is subject to the Part B coinsurance or co-payment of up to $20?
-Services coded as office visits or evaluation and management visits and billed on Part B professional claim forms would be considered “office visits” for purposes of determining whether the subscriber is subject to the Plan N Part B coinsurance or co-payment of up to $20.
+Under Plan N, what constitutes an “office visit”.
+For purposes of determining whether the subscriber is subject to the Part B coinsurance or co-payment of up to $20?
+Services coded as office visits or evaluation and management visits and billed on Part B professional claim forms would be considered “office visits”.
 The co-payment is only applied to office visits and not to other charges such as laboratory, x-ray or durable medical equipment.
 Co-payments do not apply to Urgent Care visits.

 What does “up to” mean?
 The co-payment is the lessor of $20 or the Medicare Part B coinsurance, which is 20%.
 This means if the 20% of the Medicare-approved amount is less than $20 you will pay the lessor amount, but if it’s more you will never pay more than $20.